-Disqus is a very popular service for hosting and managing comments.
-But it has as an external service several disadvantages which opposed diametrically the philosophy of static websites.
+Disqus is a top-rated service for hosting and managing comments.
+But it has as an external service several disadvantages which opposed the philosophy of static websites diametrically.
 I discuss some alternatives for integrating discussion fora with static websites.

 In one of my tutorials I have explained how to integrate Disqus into your static website.
-But in this article I recommend to look for alternative comment services.
-Why this opposite standpoint?
-In the meanwhile I read several articles questioning Disqus.
+But in this article, I recommend looking for alternative comment services.
+Why this different standpoint?
+In the meanwhile, I read several articles questioning Disqus.
 Here is a list of critiques I found on the web (without ranking):

-Especially the first and last bullet points defeats the advantages of a static website: Speed and all content always at your disposal.
+Especially the first and last bullet points defeat the advantages of a static website: Speed and all content always at your disposal.
 On a static website, data are just plain text file, saved locally on your hard disk.
-Therefore you can static websites transfer easily: Compress all your data in one zip file and unzip it where ever your want it. — But with Disqus these advantages are not valid anymore, because your blog text and its comments are hosted separately on different servers.
+Therefore you can static sites transfer easily: Compress all your data in one zip file and unzip it where ever you want it. — But with Disqus, these advantages are not valid anymore, because your blog text and its comments are hosted separately on different servers.

 I looked cursory in some services:

-Staticman: Staticman is open source and transforms user-generated into data files that will be merged in your GitHub repository, along with the rest of your content.
-This seems for me a very promising system, but until now I couldn’t manage to install it.
-I have reported my problem and I am currently waiting for help.
-As soon as I know how to install it, I will review the system here on these pages.
+Staticman: Staticman is open source and transforms user-generated content into data files to merge in your GitHub repository, along with the rest of your content.
+This approach seems for me promising, but until now, I couldn’t manage to install it.
+I have reported my problem, and I am currently waiting for help.
+As soon as I know how to fix it, I will review the system here on these pages.

 hypothes.is: The vision is to provide ‘a conversation layer over the entire web that works everywhere, without needing implementation by any underlying site’.
-For this approach the data has to be stored centrally.
+For this approach, the data has to be stored centrally.
 So this software again is not an alternative to Disqus.
-This is not a critique on
+This remark is not a critique of

-hyothes.is because it belongs to another category of software services.
-It has a very interesting approach worth to review it later in more detail.
+hypothes.is because it belongs to another category of software services.
+It has a new approach worth to review it later in more detail.

 IntenseDebate: It is a feature-rich comment system for many blogging resp.
 CMS platforms.
-IntenseDebate is developed by the people who are behind many other well known software services (e.g. WordPress.com, WooCommerce, Jetpack, Simplenote, VaultPress, Akismet, Gravatar to name a few).
+IntenseDebate is developed by the people who are behind many other well-known software services (e.g., WordPress.com, WooCommerce, Jetpack, Simplenote, VaultPress, Akismet, Gravatar, to name a few).
 It seems a bit odd that I could not find newer information than January 2014.
-It is free but not open source and the content is centrally hosted in US.
-IntenseDebate is therefore no candidate for replacing Disqus.
+It is free but not open source, but it hosts the content centrally in the US.
+IntenseDebate is, therefore, no candidate for replacing Disqus.

 Graphcomment is a beautiful designed commenting service with a (limited) free plan.
-But it is disqualified under my criteria as the code is not open source and the comments are hosted centrally.
+But it is disqualified under my criteria as the code is not open source and it hosts the comments centrally too.